Atlassian Intelligence Edit Content: The ultimate 2026 guide

 To draft new content, you can type /ai or click the AI icon in any editor within Jira or Confluence and provide a prompt.
 For existing text, simply highlight the content to bring up a menu of options, allowing you to change tone, improve writing, simplify language, or translate.

-Atlassian Intelligence Edit Content is not a standalone purchase but is bundled into Atlassian's more expensive subscription plans.
+Atlassian Intelligence Edit Content is bundled into Atlassian's high-value subscription plans.
 For most products like Jira and Bitbucket, it's included in Premium and Enterprise plans; for Confluence, it's also available on the Standard plan.
-Access usually requires upgrading your entire organization's subscription.
+This ensures that organizations have access to a robust suite of tools within their chosen plan.

 Yes, a useful feature of Atlassian Intelligence Edit Content is its ability to summarize text.
-You can use it to create "TL;DR" summaries for Confluence pages, pull action items from meeting notes, or get a quick overview of long comment histories in Jira tickets, provided all the information is within an Atlassian page.
+You can use it to create "TL;DR" summaries for Confluence pages, pull action items from meeting notes, or get a quick overview of long comment histories in Jira tickets, keeping everything organized within your Atlassian page.

-Atlassian Intelligence Edit Content is primarily an in-product writing assistant focused on editing and generating text within Atlassian's confined ecosystem.
-In contrast, broader platforms like eesel AI connect to over 100 apps, act as autonomous agents for end-to-end automation, and resolve tickets by leveraging knowledge from across all your tools.
+Atlassian Intelligence Edit Content is a powerful in-product writing assistant focused on editing and generating text within the Atlassian ecosystem.
+In contrast, broader platforms like eesel AI work alongside Jira by connecting to over 100 apps, acting as autonomous agents for end-to-end automation across multiple tools.

 Share this post